adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 In case you wondered:
 The PostgreSQL DB can be easily started with `docker run --name postgres-db -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres` and the DB and user simply created with `CREATE DATABASE ...` and `CREATE USER ...`.

-We need to configure an alternative datasource which will be used when unit testing our application [src/test/resources/application.yml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/src/test/resources/application.yml):
+We need to configure an alternative datasource which will be used when unit testing our application in the [src/test/resources/application.yml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/src/test/resources/application.yml):
 ```yml
 spring.datasource:
   driver-class-name: org.h2.Driver